 But scratch the surface and it’s not at all simple.
 For patients with the most common form of AD, late-onset or LOAD, the environmental and behavioral contributions to AD accumulate over an extremely long time.
 Diet and exercise (or lack thereof) are among the leading risk factors, but their long-term effects are very difficult to recreate in an experimental setting.
 Even sleep habits early in life are coming under scrutiny.
 Not one therapeutic has succeeded in clinical trials so far, including some that looked highly promising in preclinical tests.
 Other physiological traits also come into play, and some recent attention has been focused on immune function and vascular health as factoring into disease progression.
 Finally, genetically speaking there is a strong connection between a certain gene subtype, known as ApoE4, and LOAD risk, but no one is quite sure how the mechanism works.
 And other genetic signals are still indistinct, so identifying the at-risk population beyond ApoE4 remains out of reach.

-I’m and wrote about the challenges and rather a couple of years ago, so I was eager to learn more about the state of the field as we approach 2019.
+I’m Can I Outrun Alzheimer's Disease?What ApoE4, healthy behaviors and other variables might mean for Alzheimer's Diseasean ApoE4 heterozygote and wrote about the challenges and rather Alzheimer's disease and the complex puzzle of degenerationPowerful new tools and scientific methods will help researchers investigate Alzheimer's disease in ways that simply weren’t possible only a few years ago. grim history of AD therapy development a couple of years ago, so I was eager to learn more about the state of the field as we approach 2019.
 With nearly 30,000 attendees, a high percentage of them experts in either the research or clinical side of the field, the recent Society for Neuroscience meeting provided an excellent venue for the latest word on the subject.

 The current clinical perspective on therapy development was of particular interest.
 I was somewhat surprised to find that the experts in the field are mostly still following what’s known as the “amyloid hypothesis,” the belief that the beta-amyloid plaques seen in patients are central to AD pathogenesis and hold the key to therapy development.
 Most of the therapies tested to date were developed to reduce or eliminate the plaques, and some have done so quite effectively, but none have mitigated disease progression.
 Understandably, the hypothesis has come under quite a bit of fire in recent years, and in animal models the buildup of amyloid plaques is not necessarily associated with neuron degeneration and death.
 And if things weren’t already difficult enough, new insight into some additional causes of variability in the large amyloid precursor protein, from which beta amyloid is cleaved, further muddies the picture.
 So what might be a way to solve the puzzle?